Fermorga/technical-writing-portfolio/README.md

 # Technical Writing Portfolio - Fernanda Moreno

 Welcome to my technical writing portfolio.
-This repository contains documentation samples demonstrating my ability to translate technical concepts, architectures, and procedures into clear, structured, and user-centric documentation.
+This repository contains documentation samples demonstrating my abilityand learning to translate technical concepts, architectures, and procedures into clear, structured, and user-centric documentation.

 As a Computer Science Engineering graduate with cloud infrastructure experience, I specialize in bridging the gap between complex engineering environments and end-users.
 This portfolio showcases a Docs-as-Code approach using Markdown and version control.